-- Given that 2020-2030 is the UN decade of ocean science, many are calling for a precautionary pause on any deep-sea mining for the decade while we learn more and can then make more informed decisions.
+- Given that 2020-2030 is the UN decade of ocean science, a precautionary pause on any deep-sea mining for the decade needs to be immediately instituted while we learn more and can then make more informed decisions about next steps.

 - Given the predicted damage, it is much wiser to focus on designing products that last or can easily be repaired, as well as recycling the valuable materials contained in over 90% of the world’s electronic waste, rather than developing expensive and potentially very damaging new technologies to exploit new resources.